sfp13VA/Twitter_Sentiment_Project/README.md

 # Data Understanding

 Our dataset of over 9,000 Tweets is sourced from CrowdFlower via data.world.
 Humans rated Tweet sentiment as positive, negative, or neither (neutral).
-There is a significant class imbalane in the the majority of Tweets are labeled as neutral.
+There is a significant class imbalance in the the majority of Tweets are labeled as neutral.

 # Data Preparation